./zypper refresh

 # pkg install compat10x-amd64

-for SUSE Linux, use the command zypper,
+on SUSE Linux, use the zypper command;